Nolan Henke

-Nolan Jay Henke (born November 25, 1964) is an American professional golfer who has played on the PGA Tour and the Nationwide Tour.
+Nolan Jay Henke (born November 25, 1964) is an American professional golfer.
+He has played on the PGA Tour and the Nationwide Tour.

+Early life and amateur career

-Henke was born in Battle Creek, Michigan.
+In 1964, Henke was born in Battle Creek, Michigan.
 He attended Florida State University in Tallahassee, Florida and was a distinguished member of the golf team.
-During his years at Florida State, Henke won seven tournaments and was an All-American for 3 consecutive years: 1985 – 1987.
-He turned pro in 1987 and joined the PGA Tour in 1988.
+During his years at Florida State, Henke won seven tournaments and was an All-American for three consecutive years: 1985 – 1987.

+Professional career

+In 1987, Henke turned professional.
+He joined the PGA Tour after his success at 1988 PGA Tour Qualifying School.

 In the early 1990s, Henke won three PGA Tour events.
 His first win came at the 1990 B.C.
 Open.
 In 1991, he won the Phoenix Open, finished 5th on the money list, and had six top-10 finishes.
 His third win came in 1993 at the BellSouth Classic.
 His best finish in a major has been T6 at both the 1992 Masters Tournament and the 1993 PGA Championship.

 As he has grown older, Henke has had difficulty maintaining his PGA Tour privileges, and has had to play some events on the Nationwide Tour.
 His best finish in this venue is a T-4 at the 2002 Preferred Health Systems Wichita Open.

-Henke began playing on the Champions Tour in 2015.
+In 2015, Henke began playing on the Champions Tour.

+Personal life

 Henke lives in Fort Myers, Florida.
 Each year, he hosts a charity event in Fort Myers to benefit Southwest Florida Children's Hospital and Hope Hospice House.

-He also had teamed with Patty Berg to promote the development of young players by sponsoring the Nolan Henke/Patty Berg Junior Masters tournament.
+Henke has also teamed with Patty Berg to promote the development of young players by sponsoring the Nolan Henke/Patty Berg Junior Masters tournament.